Toniq-Labs/extendable-token/README.md

 You can view more details [here](EXTENSIONS.md).

 **Please comment, submit PRs, publish your own extensions and collaborate with us to build this standard.**

+## Examples

+We have a number of examples that you can use in the `examples` dirextory - all of these work with the EXT interface and can be added to a supporting wallet like Stoic:

+* [ERC20](examples/erc20.md) - an ERC20-like standard that is very basic
+* [ERC721](examples/erc271.md) - as per the above, except for NFTs specifically
+* [Standard](examples/standard.md) - our standard single-token implementation with notifications
+* [Advanced](examples/advanced.md) - our advanced multi-token implementation

 ## Rationale
 Tokens can be used in a wide variety of circumstances, from cryptocurrency ledgers to in-game assets and more.
 These tokens can serve different purposes and therefore need to allow for a wide variety of functionalities.
 On the other hand, 3rd party tools that need to integrate with tokens would benefit from a standardized interface.